Let’s End This Gated vs Ungated Content Battle Once And For All

 Therefore, gating content at this stage creates a premature sense of tension and distrust.
 A grave mistake is hiding information like (basic) case studies, FAQs, and product specifications behind gates.
 They do not belong there.

-4. You’re asking for too much at such a low commitment stage.
+When to NOT gate your content #4: You’re asking for too much at such a low commitment stage

 People at the beginning of the funnel have lower commitment.
 They’re more likely to abandon forms than those who are deeper in the funnel.
 For better ROI at earlier stages, emphasize transparency, use social proof, and - as mentioned above- use pre-gated content to persuade.